 How do I get recognition for preprints at Imperial?

 After depositing in a preprint server, you can add the record to your Imperial Symplectic account.
-To do this, select Working Paper as the publication type when creating your record and provide the link to the preprint server version.
+Select Working Paper as the publication type when creating your record and provide the link to the preprint server version.

-By doing this your preprint will be added to our institutional repository, Spiral which is highly indexed in search engines such as Google.
+Your preprint will be added to Spiral and be indexed in search engines such as Google.
 By adding your preprints to Symplectic you will be able to showcase your preprints on your public profiles such as your professional web page (PWP) or ORCiD.

 Caution for students